Racial classification of Indian Americans: After World War II

 In 1946, Congress, beginning to recognize that India would soon be independent, passed a new law that allowed Indians to become citizens, while also establishing an immigration quota.

+As David E. Bernstein explains in the book Classified, The Untold Story of Racial Classification in America, by the early 1970s most federal agencies identified Indian Americans as part of the white group, partly because they were deemed to be a "successful" immigrant group not in need of minority status.
+When the Office of Management and Budget announced proposed official racial classifications in 1976, Asian Indians were put into the white category.
+However, a small Indian American group based in New York City got wind of this, and successfully lobbied the government to put South Asians into the Asian American/Pacific Islander classification.
+Not all Indian Americans agreed with this change, but no other organized group found out about it until the classification was final and official.

-In 1993, Dale Sandhu, an East Indian whose origin is from the Punjab, took his former employer, Lockheed, to court on grounds of wrongful dismissal due to racial grounds.
+In 1993, Dale Sandhu, an Asian Indian whose origin is from the Punjab, took his former employer, Lockheed, to court on grounds of wrongful dismissal due to racial grounds.
 Lockheed attempted to counter Sandhu's claims by stating he is Caucasian, so he cannot allege discrimination based on race.
 In 1993, the California Superior Court Judge overseeing the case initially accepted Lockheed's view.
 However in 1994, the California Sixth District Court of Appeals reversed the 1993 decision for Dale Sandhu.
-Lockhead argued that the "common popular understanding that there are three major human races — Caucasoid, Mongoloid, and Negroid."
+Lockheed argued that the "common popular understanding that there are three major human races — Caucasoid, Mongoloid, and Negroid."
 The Court of Appeals denied this 19th century classification of race, stating that Indian people are a distinct ethnic group of their own.
 According to United States Census, "Asian Indian" is considered one of the distinct 15 races.
 The Court of Appeals affirmed that Sandhu was subject to discriminatory hostility, based on being a member of a distinct racial group.
 The Court of Appeals said that Sandhu could make a claim of racial discrimination under FEHA within the jurisdiction of the Court.

 In 2015, in Dhar v.
 New York City Department of Transportation, Dhar, a former employee and a Christian Bangladeshi, alleged a violation of Title VII of the Civil Rights Act of 1964, based on his race, religion, and national origin.
 He alleged that his former supervisor, a Hindu Gujarati, illegally favored other Hindu Indian/Gujarati employees.
 The court dismissed the claim.

-United States census

-The U.S. Census Bureau has changed over the years its own classification of Indians.
-In the 1930 and 1940 censuses, "Hindu" was listed as a racial category.
-At the time of the 1970 census, an abrupt policy change led to anyone who hinted at Indo-European heritage to be classified as "white".
-Throughout the 1970s, Indian Americans advocated for appropriate recognition on the census.
-Amid pressures from the Indian community, an Asian Indian category was introduced for the 1980 census.